EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/index.md

 The other node [`RegHydroStor`](@ref) implements a regulated hydropower storage plant, both with- and without pumps for filling the reservoir with excess energy.
 This struct is also documented in [Library/Public](@ref sec_lib_public).

-## `EnergyModelsBase.jl`

-This should be a short pitch about the energy system model, and how it differs from other models.

 ## Manual outline